SergVassiliev/molmodsim-md-theory-lesson-novice/_episodes/07-thermostats.md

 ---

 ## Temperature at the molecular level.
-Temperature is a macroscopic property and thermodynamics tells us that on the molecular level, the temperature of a system is  defined by the average kinetic energy of all the particles (atoms, molecules) that make up the system.
-Statistical thermodynamics tells us that a system that contains a certain amount of energy and is in equilibrium, will have all of its energy distributed in the most probable way.
+Temperature is a macroscopic property and thermodynamics explains that, the temperature of a system is  defined by the average kinetic energy of all the particles (atoms, molecules) that make up the system.
+As we know from statistical thermodynamics, a system containing a given amount of energy will distribute its energy in the most probable way.
+As a result, the velocities of particles in a system will not be the same, but rather they will follow a distribution based on their mass and the system's temperature.
 This distribution is called the Maxwell-Boltzmann distribution.
-This means that in a system of particles, these particles won’t all have the same velocity but rather the velocities will follow a distribution that depends on their mass and the temperature of the system.
 {: .self_study_text :}

 - Temperature is defined by the average kinetic energy of all the particles.